How to install and Configure VNC Server on Ubuntu 22.04

 When prompted, enter and verify your password to set.

-2. Start VNC server
+2. Start the VNC server

 Start VNC Server on Ubuntu 22.04 using the command: